 Does a DXA scan hurt?

 The test doesn’t hurt.
-There are no injections or medications to take.
+There are no shots or medicines to take.
 The machine is open, which means your daughter will not be enclosed in the machine.
 Each scan takes approximately 1-6 minutes.

 How should I help my daughter prepare for the DXA scan?

-- Your daughter can eat normally, but she should not take calcium supplements, vitamins, or TUMS® the morning of the scan.
+- Your daughter should NOT take calcium supplements, vitamins, or TUMS® the day of her scan.